acarolcolombo/website/index.md

 I am a Brazilian biologist and educator living in the United Kingdom.

-I have been exploring different fields of biology: neuroscience, behavior, microbiology, and botany.

-I have worked in a biomedical research lab, in a health insurance company, and in a botanical garden.

-I have had teaching experience from elementary school to undergraduate level.

-Recently, I am volunteering in the aquarium of a museum.
-I am also a STEM Ambassador.
+Exploring different subjects and finding a connection among them excites me.
+Trying to keep my eyes and mind open to opportunities have given me the chance to explore distinct areas in biology such as neuroscience, behaviour, microbiology, and botany.
+Also, inspired my wishes to learn more about quantitative biology and programming, which is what I have been trying to focus on lately.

+Approaching the learning and development process through teaching internships, scientific communication and outreach, conservationists efforts, and educational resources layouts have changed my perspective on education at different levels.

+The chance to live and work in other countries besides my own have allowed me to experience cultural and political ideas whose consequences goes beyond respect, admiration, and acceptance, but a certainty of the uniqueness of each story.

+Connection with distinct people and ideas makes our own story more meaningful.
+I have been trying to nurture and value these connections throughout my life.

+Although many of my hobbies are nature-related such as hiking and camping, I enjoy a great meal (cooking and eating it), an engaging conversation, and a lovely dance.

+Becoming a mother have taught me a lot about myself and my priorities.
+I’ve never been better to organise my time and turn my ideas into actions.

+This website is a reflection of these experiences and I will be building it slowly (bear with me).

-If you would like to know more, please have a look at my CV here: <a href="https://www.acarolcolombo.com/cv/accolombo-cv-english.pdf" target="_blank" type="application/pdf" rel="external noopener noreferrer">accolombo-cv.pdf</a>
+If you would like to know a bit more about my career, please have a look at my CV here: <a href="https://www.acarolcolombo.com/cv/accolombo-cv-english.pdf" target="_blank" type="application/pdf" rel="external noopener noreferrer">accolombo-cv.pdf</a>

 <h2 id="contact">Contact</h2>